Rainbow-Dreamer/music_analysis_batch_language/README.md

 You can also set the character of the bar line, etc. Next I will explain the basic syntax of the language.
 First, the syntax for inputting the tonicity is
 ```
-k.Tone
+k.key
 ```
-The tonality can be anything you want to write, such as A major, A major, etc., and the above syntax will be generated
+The key can be anything you want to write, such as A major, A major, etc., and the above syntax will be generated
 ```
-key: tonality
+key: key
 ```
 In addition, you can also customize the beginning of the tonic with the syntax
 ```
-k!The beginning of the tonality
+k!The beginning of the key
 ```
 This allows you to customize the content before the tonic, which defaults to ``key: ``